IEEE-MSB-CS/linux-workshop/Extra-Session-3.5/README.md

 - what's SVC ? and its types
 - git tool
 - what's the relation between git and github
-- applicate with the a project
+- applicate with a project